William Dargue - A History of Birmingham Places & Placenames . . . from A to Y

 Smart's brickworks.
 Image reproduced with kind permission from King Edward VI Five Ways School Local History Digital Archive.
 See Acknowledgements for a link to the school website.

-Isaac Flavell was born in Gornall in 1792 and emigrated to America to make his fortune, which he did.
-In 1842 he returned from the USA having struck lucky in the California Gold Rush.
-Known as Major Isaac Flavell, he bought Stonehouse Farm in Stonehouse Lane and there he set up a brick-making business.
+Isaac Flavell was born in Gornall in 1792 and is said to have emigrated to America to make his fortune.
+It is said that he returned from the USA having struck lucky in the California Gold Rush and was known as 'Major' Isaac Flavell, In 1842 he bought Stonehouse Farm in Stonehouse Lane and there he set up a brick-making business.